 Apple does also provide support information about getting content from your App indexed by Apple: Search Drives User Engagement

 The last section of that page is headed, “Several Factors Determine the Ranking of Search Results.”
 These are factors that determine the rankings of the content found in Apps:

 - The frequency with which users view your content (which is captured only through the use of NSUserActivity)

-- The amount of engagement users have with your content, demonstrated when users tap a search result or find the information useful
+- The number of engagement users have with your content, demonstrated when users tap a search result or find the information useful

 - In the case of marked-up web content, the popularity of a URL and the amount of structured data available